wp-plugins/custom-content-shortcode/readme.txt

 1. Let's imagine a bicycle shop.
 We create a custom post type called **bicycle**, and add custom fields such as **model**, **price**, and **description**.
 1. A bicycle is added as a new entry, with a featured image and other info fields.
-1. For the content, we create a basic template to display the information:
+1. For the content, we create a basic template to display the custom fields:

 		<div class="item-wrap">
 			Model: [custom field="model"]